ipfs-shipyard/cube/README.md

 module for it, and other third-party services seeking to use Cluster to support their work.

+## Running the prototype

+Easiest way to try out the latest build is to download the latest built version from master.
+You can find that in [the directory of artifacts on Jenkins](https://ci.ipfs.team/job/IPFS%20Shipyard/job/cube/job/master/lastSuccessfulBuild/artifact/target/).
+Find the file that fits the pattern `cube-$version-standalone.jar`, download and run it.
+GUI should start and the setup process should start.

+If you're interested in building from source, please see [the guide on how to contribute](https://github.com/ipfs-shipyard/cube/blob/master/docs/contributing.md).

 ## Team

 * [Michelle Hertzfeld](https://github.com/meiqimichelle)